Updated February 6, 2021

 lake to help prevent the spread of zebra mussels and other aquatic

 invasive species.
 It is typically impossible to rid a lake of

 an invasive species once it becomes established.
 The DNR will

-lakes, please be especially careful before launching your boat into
+other lakes, especially Middle McKenzie and Big McKenzie, please be especially careful before launching your boat into

 Benoit Lake.
 Thank you in advance for being extra careful!